-In many cases, a ducted air conditioning unit is simpler and less expensive to maintain, since there’s just the one outside condensing unit and one indoor air handler.
+In many cases, a ducted air conditioning unit is simpler and less expensive to maintain.
+There’s often just the one outside condensing unit and one indoor air handler.
 Ductless systems have multiple air handers installed throughout the space that all need regular service.

-When a ductless air conditioning system may be the best option
+A ductless air conditioning system may be the best option if:

 There’s no space for ducts.

 This is a fairly common scenario in New York City, especially when renovating older buildings.
 Space is tight and extremely expensive, and you may not have room to accommodate ductwork in the walls and ceilings.
-In that case, going ductless can be the best option.
+In that case, going ductless may be the only option.

 You’re adding on to existing space.

-Are you adding square footage to your space and you already have an existing HVAC system in place that’s working fine?
+Are you adding square footage to your space?
+Do you you already have an existing HVAC system in place that’s working fine?
 If so, a supplemental ductless mini split may be a good option to increase capacity without replacing the whole system.

 Dust is a problem.